kimatron/kimatron/README.md

 # Hello!
 I'm Kim 👋

-I’m a dedicated software developer with a strong focus on both front-end and back-end development, committed to crafting seamless and robust digital experiences.
+I’m a dedicated software developer with a strong focus on both front-end and back-end development.
 My expertise spans a range of technologies, including cloud computing, where I leverage platforms like AWS and Azure to build scalable and efficient solutions.

 My journey into software development followed a fulfilling career in marine conservation and scuba diving.
 As a technical diver and scuba instructor, I honed my problem-solving skills and attention to detail—qualities that now drive my approach to software engineering.
 This unique background allows me to approach complex challenges with a distinct perspective and a strong commitment to precision.